GoC-Spending/contracts-data-web/content/category/0_other.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$48.4M in 2021-2022 on (other) contracts.
+The Government of Canada spent an estimated **\$48.4M in 2021-2022** on (other) contracts.

+Across 1,378 contracts active since the start of the 2017-2018 fiscal year, 92 have at least one amendment (7%).
+Of contracts with amendments, the average increase in dollar value was 177% and the average number of amendments was 1.48.
+Cumulatively these amendments represent an increase of \$21.3M over the original contract values.

+The average contract duration was 0.64 years, and the average contract value (not including contracts under \$10k) was \$274.3K.
+The longest contract was 8.12 years.
+The largest contract by value (including amendments) was \$30.3M.

 {{< /entity_summary >}}

 ## Vendors